sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 \text{NNS}_{\text{net}} = \frac{1}{p \cdot \text{Se}(\tau) \cdot \text{RRR} - (1-p) \cdot (1-\text{Sp}(\tau)) \cdot h}
 $$

-where $h $ is the ratio of harms from false positive to benefits from true positive.
+where $$h $$ is the ratio of harms from false positive to benefits from true positive.
 This metric accounts for false positive harms and provides a more complete picture of screening value.

 Screening optimization must also address differential participation rates.
 Even if a screening strategy has positive net benefit at the population level, it exacerbates disparities if participation is lower among those who would benefit most.
-Let $\pi_g $ be the participation rate in group $ g$.
+Let $$\pi_g $$ be the participation rate in group $$ g$$.
 Population-level impact of screening is:

 $$
 \text{Impact}_g = \pi_g \cdot [p_g \cdot \text{Se}(\tau) \cdot \text{RRR}]
 $$

-If participation rates $\pi_g $ are lower in groups with higher prevalence $ p_g $ (as often occurs in underserved populations), screening widens disparities even if it has positive benefit in participating individuals.
+If participation rates $$\pi_g $$ are lower in groups with higher prevalence $$ p_g $$ (as often occurs in underserved populations), screening widens disparities even if it has positive benefit in participating individuals.
 This requires intervention strategies that actively reduce participation barriers rather than simply offering screening and assuming equal uptake.

 ### Temporal Outbreak Detection

 Outbreak detection systems identify unusual increases in disease incidence to trigger public health response, but surveillance gaps in underserved communities create blind spots where outbreaks may go undetected.
 Mathematical approaches for outbreak detection must account for unequal surveillance coverage and differential reporting rates across populations.

 The fundamental problem in outbreak detection is distinguishing signal (true outbreak) from noise (random variation in baseline disease rates).
-Let $ Y_t $ be the count of disease cases observed at time $ t $.
-Under the null hypothesis of no outbreak, $ Y_t $ follows some baseline distribution, while under the alternative hypothesis of an outbreak starting at time $\tau_0$, there is an elevated rate:
+Let $$ Y_t $$ be the count of disease cases observed at time $$ t $$.
+Under the null hypothesis of no outbreak, $$ Y_t $$ follows some baseline distribution, while under the alternative hypothesis of an outbreak starting at time $$\tau_0$$, there is an elevated rate:

 $$
 Y_t \sim \begin{cases} \text{Baseline}(\lambda_0) & t < \tau_0 \\ \text{Outbreak}(\lambda_1) & t \geq \tau_0 \end{cases}
 $$

-where $\lambda_1 > \lambda_0 $.
-The goal is to detect the change point $\tau_0$ as quickly as possible while maintaining low false alarm rates.
+where $$\lambda_1 \gt  \lambda_0 $$.
+The goal is to detect the change point $$\tau_0$$ as quickly as possible while maintaining low false alarm rates.

 The cumulative sum (CUSUM) control chart is a classical sequential detection method that accumulates evidence of deviation from baseline.
 Define the CUSUM statistic: